collocations.org

 I have been in correspondence with the manager of the store.

-I have seen the correspondence between the company and the local authority.
+I have seen the correspondence between the company and the college.

 The editor welcomes correspondence from readers on any subject.